rewonc/japaneasy/README.md

 You can also pass in a `custom` option followed by the a custom configuration code you've designed yourself.
 Example: `custom: "9ZIP"`.
 See http://www.edrdg.org/wwwjdic/wwwjdicinf.html#backdoor_tag for details of how to craft this code.
 Note that this will override all other configuration options besides the mirror and timeout.

+#####Glossing no-repeat
+If you select the glossing dictionary, you can pass in `noRepeat: true` to remove duplicate entries.

 ##Examples